Deviations of ergodic sums for toral translations II. Boxes: Reduction to dynamics on the space of lattices

-Before we close this section we use a last observation that allows us to complete the reduction of our problem to a clear cut dynamics problem on the space of lattices, namely the following. \begin{theo} Assume that $\cL$ has a smooth density on $\bM$.
+Before we close this section we make a last observation that allows us to complete the reduction of our problem to a clear cut ergodic theory problem on the space of lattices, namely the following. \begin{theo} Assume that $\cL \in \cM$ is distributed according to a probability measure $\tmu$ that has a smooth bounded density with respect to the Haar measure on $\cM$.
 Then

-(a) For any $t \in \bPi$, $\displaystyle{ \Prob(\Phi(g^t\cL)>1)=\cO(M^{-4}).}$
+(a) For any $\bt \in \bPi$, $\displaystyle{ \tmu(\Phi(g^\bt\cL)>1)=\cO(M^{-2d}).}$